 Dirty Buildster: Dirty Buildster is a LEGO building game.
 Participants bring two bags of ‘unwanted’ LEGO elements, which are then distributed randomly amongst the participants.
 Participants then have some fixed amount of time to build the best MOC they can out of the parts provided.

 Enfield, Connecticut: Enfield, Connecticut is the location of the North American headquarters of The LEGO Group.

 Female Fan of LEGO: A female fan of LEGO (or FFOL) is a LEGO enthusiast (of any age) who is female.

 Fleshie: A fleshie is a minifig whose skin is fleshtoned, as opposed to traditional yellow-skinned minifigs.
 Fleshies were introduced in 2004 for use in licensed sets to distinguish figures representing real people from the more generic figures appearing in non-licensed sets.

 Footprint: This is the amount of table space that a MOC takes up.
-A building may be 1'3" wide by 1'9" long, but the landscaping or baseplates that it's built on makes it take up a 2X3 baseplate footprint.
+A building may be 1 foot, 3 inches wide by 1 foot, 9 inches long, but the landscaping or baseplates that it is built on makes it take up a 2X3 baseplate footprint.
 The coordinator for a collaborative area will often use the footprint sizes of the MOCs that people are bringing to design the layout on the tables beforehand.